barriehadfield/reactrb-showcase/README.md

 	React.version

 At the time of writing this is returning `"0.13.3"` which is quite an old version of React which does not play nicely with many other React components.
 As I stated earlier, I am not in favour of Gems including React source code as I would rather manage this using NPM as it handles dependancies between front end components really well.
-With this in mind, the next thing we will do is install Webpack so we can have NPM manage out front end assets.
+With this in mind, the next thing we will do is install Webpack so we can have NPM manage our front end assets.